Kord-Extensions/.github/CONTRIBUTING.md

   it is possible to work on both, it can be a heavier workload - especially if the blocking PR requires a lot of changes.

-* **Avoid trivial contributions:** We will not accept PRs that address extremely small issues, such as a single-line comment or documentation edit, spelling corrections, and so on.
+* **Avoid trivial contributions:** We will be unlikely to accept PRs that address extremely small issues, such as a single-line comment or documentation edit, spelling corrections, and so on.
 Instead, please open an issue or contact a staff member directly.

   We will accept PRs that address a large number of trivial changes, however.